gifton-paul-immanuel/Cisco_CyberSec_packet-tracer_project-2022/README.md

 This is my project I've done for the CISCO VIRTUAL INTERNSHIP with the tool packet tracer to simulate my University's network topology.

 Problem Statement:
 Design Secure network for your institution – Select your college or a building of your college and study the network topology of the same and design the same using on packet tracer tool(Please don’t configure just design the network).
-Once done, apply your learnings of NetAcad cyber security course to upgrade / secure the existing network of your college.

 Courses done for this project:
-* Introduction to Cyber Secutiy
+* Introduction to Cyber Security
 * Introduction to Packet Tracer
 * Cybersecurity essentials
 --- from Netacad